The Middle School Program (grades 7 and 8)

 This experiential learning stems from a core curriculum that substantially exceeds Oregon standards and has proven to prepare graduates for competitive high school programs.
 We have five central themes underlying our curriculum: Humanities, Occupations, Self-Expression, Connection to Nature and the Living Community.

-Metro Montessori is fully Accredited for Grades 7-8 by the Accrediting Commission for Schools, Western Association of Schools and Colleges (WASC).
+Our middle school is fully Accredited for Grades 7-8 by the Accrediting Commission for Schools, Western Association of Schools and Colleges (WASC).